Cabo in November: Best Weather, Before the Christmas Prices

 But first of all, let’s define Cabo because it can be confusing.

-Los Cabos is a municipality located in Baja California Sur and it includes many towns, the most notable of which are Cabo San Lucas and San José del Cabo.
+Los Cabos is a municipality located in Baja California Sur, and it includes many towns, the most notable of which are Cabo San Lucas and San José del Cabo.

 Cabo, instead, is the general name of the area.
 The two resort towns are about 30 km from each other.

-Cabo San Lucas is mainly famous for its luxury all-inclusive resorts, world-class restaurants and of course the arch.
+Cabo San Lucas is mainly famous for its luxury all-inclusive resorts, world-class restaurants and, of course, the arch.

-San Jose’ del Cabo is a smaller colonial town with a more laid-back vibe and a tranquil atmosphere.
+San José del Cabo is a smaller colonial town with a more laid-back vibe and a tranquil atmosphere.

 Both towns offer spectacular beaches and incredible things to do for outdoorsy, such as hiking, boat trips, snorkeling, diving, and whatnot!